voidfiles/ci-presentation/presentation.md

 <div class="notes">
 Given the buisness requirements and my experiences with CI, I knew the order of operations.

-I wanted the infrstructure required to ship code to production first, and then I would start building the aplication.
+I wanted the infrstructure required to ship code to production first, and then I would start building the application.
 </div>

 ---